KennethFam/My-Learning-Journey/Python/Python.md

     ```

     - In the above case, when `reduce` tries to execute the `balance_sum_helper` function for the first time, the arguments it uses are the two first items in the list, which are both of type BankAccount.
 Specifically, the value assigned to the parameter `balance_sum` is the first item in the list.
 The `balance_sum_helper` function tries to add an integer value to it, but adding an integer directly to a `BankAccount` object is not a supported operation.

+### Regular Expressions
+- We have already established that Python is an excellent environment for processing text.
+One additional powerful tool for text processing is *regular expressions*, often shortened as *regex* or *regexp*.
+They are a way of selecting and searching for strings which follow a certain pattern.
+This section introduces you to the basics of regular expression, but you will find much more information online, including in the Python [tutorial](https://docs.python.org/3/howto/regex.html).

+#### What are regular expressions?
+- Regular expressions are not just a Python feature.
+They represent, in a way, a programming language within a programming language.
+They are, to an extent, compatible across many different programming languages.
+Regular expressions have their own specific syntax.
+The idea is to define a collection of strings which follow certain rules.

+- Let's begin with a simple example, before diving deeper into the syntax:
+    ```py
+    import re

+    words = ["Python", "Pantone", "Pontoon", "Pollute", "Pantheon"]

+    for word in words:
+        # the string should begin with "P" and end with "on"
+        if re.search("^P.*on$", word):
+            print(word, "found!")
+    ```
+    Output:
+    ```
+    Python found!
+    Pontoon found!
+    Pantheon found!
+    ```
+    - We need to `import` the `re` module in order to use regular expressions in Python.
+The `re` module contains many functions for working with regular expressions.
+In the example above, the `search` function takes two string arguments: the pattern string, and the target string where the pattern is looked for.

+ - This second example looks for any numbers in a string.
+The `findall` function returns a list of all the instances which match the pattern:
+    ```py
+    import re

+    sentence = "First, 2 !#third 44 five 678xyz962"

+    numbers = re.findall("\d+", sentence)

+    for number in numbers:
+        print(number)
+    ```
+    Output:
+    ```
+    2
+    44
+    678
+    962
+    ```

+#### The syntax of regular expressions
+- Let's get familiar with the basic syntax of regular expressions.
+Most of the following examples make use of this testing program:
+    ```py
+    import re

+    expression = input("Please type in an expression: ")

+    while True:
+        input_string = input("Please type in a string: ")
+        if input_string == "":
+            break
+        if re.search(expression, input_string):
+            print("Found!")
+        else:
+            print("Not found.")
+    ```

+##### Alternate substrings
+- The vertical bar `|`, also called the pipe character, allows you to match alternate substrings.
+Its significance is thus *or*.
+For example, the expression `911|112` matches strings which include either the substring `911` or the substring `112`.

+- An example with the testing program:
+    ```
+    Please type in an expression: aa|ee|ii
+    Please type in a string: aardvark
+    Found!
+    Please type in a string: feelings
+    Found!
+    Please type in a string: radii
+    Found!
+    Please type in a string: smooch
+    Not found.
+    Please type in a string: continuum
+    Not found.
+    ```

+##### Groups of characters
+- Square brackets are used to signify groups of accepted characters.
+For example, the expression `[aeio]` would match all strings which contain any of the characters `a`, `e`, `i`, or `o`.

+- A dash is also allowed for matching ranges of characters.
+For example, the expression `[0-68a-d]` would match all strings which contain a digit between `0` and `6`, or an `8`, or a character between `a` and `d`.
+In this notation all ranges are inclusive.

+- Combining two sets of brackets lets you match two consecutive characters.
+For example, the expression `[1-3][0-9]` would match any two digit number between `10` and `39`, inclusive.

+- An example with the testing program:
+    ```
+    Please type in an expression: [C-FRSO]
+    Please type in a string: C
+    Found!
+    Please type in a string: E
+    Found!
+    Please type in a string: G
+    Not found.
+    Please type in a string: R
+    Found!
+    Please type in a string: O
+    Found!
+    Please type in a string: T
+    Not found.
+    ```

+##### Repeated matches
+- Any part of an expression can be repeated with the following operators:
+    - `*` repeats for any number of times, including zero
+    - `+` repeats for any number of times, but at least once
+    - `{m}` repeats for exactly m times

+    These operators work on the part of the expression immediately preceding the operator.
+For example, the expression `ba+b` would match the substrings `bab`, `baab` and `baaaaaaaaaaab`, among others.
+The expression `A[BCDE]*Z` would match the substrings `AZ`, `ADZ` or `ABCDEBCDEBCDEZ`, among others.

+- An example with the testing program:
+    ```
+    Please type in an expression: 1[234]*5
+    Please type in a string: 15
+    Found!
+    Please type in a string: 125
+    Found!
+    Please type in a string: 145
+    Found!
+    Please type in a string: 12342345
+    Found!
+    Please type in a string: 126
+    Not found.
+    Please type in a string: 165
+    Not found.
+    ```

+##### Other special characters
+- A dot is a wildcard character which can match any single character.
+For example, the expression `c...o` would match any five character substring beginning with a `c` and ending with an `o`, such as `c-3po` or `cello`.

+- The `^` character specifies that the match must be at the beginning of the string, and `$` specifies that the match must be at the end of the string.
+These can also be used to exclude from the matches any other characters than those specified:
+    ```
+    Please type in an expression: ^[123]*$
+    Please type in a string: 4
+    Not found.
+    Please type in a string: 1221
+    Found!
+    Please type in a string: 333333333
+    Found!
+    ```

+- Sometimes you need to match for the special characters reserved for regular expression syntax.
+The backslash `\` can be used to escape special characters.
+So, the expression `1+` matches one or more numbers `1`, but the expression `1\+` matches the string `1+`.
+    ```
+    Please type in an expression: ^\*
+    Please type in a string: moi*
+    Not found.
+    Please type in a string: m*o*i
+    Not found.
+    Please type in a string: *moi
+    Found!
+    ```

+- Round brackets can be used to group together different parts of the expression.
+For example, the expression `(ab)+c` would match the substrings `abc`, `ababc` and `ababababababc`, but not the strings `ac` or `bc`, as the entire substring ab would have to appear at least once.
+    ```
+    Please type in an expression: ^(jabba).*(hut)$
+    Please type in a string: jabba the hut
+    Found!
+    Please type in a string: jabba a hut
+    Found!
+    Please type in a string: jarjar the hut
+    Not found.
+    Please type in a string: jabba the smut
+    Not found.
+    ```
+    - Another example:
+        ```
+        ^([0-1][0-9]|2[0-4])$
+        ```
+        - This would match 00-24.